List of Important Days in June

 • Every year 29 June is celebrated as National Statistics Day in India.

-• This day is celebrated on the birth anniversary of Prof. PC Mahalanobis to commemorate his invaluable contribution in establishing the National Statistical System.
+• This day is celebrated on the birth anniversary of Prof. PC Mahalanobis to commemorate his invaluable contribution to establishing the National Statistical System.

 • The PC Mahalanobis National Statistics Award has also been instituted by the Ministry of Statistics and Programme Implementation on this occasion.